nulxn/nolan_2025/ru.md

 ## CPT & Project

-Thanks for sharing your code!
-Now, I'll go through the AP Computer Science Principles Create Task requirements and cite the relevant parts of your code, explaining how they fulfill each requirement.

----

 ### Program Purpose and Function
 - **Input:**
   - The user provides input through the text fields: